 His first recorded trivela in professional football, came at his time with FC Porto in a match against SC Beira-Mar in the Primeira Liga.
 It’s Sunday the 24th April 2005, the match is in the 89th minute, locked at 0-0, the ball finds its way to Quaresma on the right-hand side, where he comes onto it first time but instead of wrapping his right foot around it to cross or cutting it on his left foot to shoot, he strikes the ball first time with the outside of his right foot, past a sprawling keeper and into the bottom corner.

 He had to wait a bit longer for his first international goal and first international trivela.
 He made his international debut on the 10th of June 2003 but had to wait until the 24th of March 2007, 4 years after his debut for his first goal.
 He had attempted a trivela earlier on in the game, a poor attempt which went straight into the keepers arms, however Ricardo was not discouraged.
-In the 67th minute, in a similar position to his goal against Beira-Mar, Ronaldo drops the ball off to Quaresma who then uses his compatriots ‘ronaldo-chop’ to bamboozle the defender with his first touch and come inside on what should be his left foot, Quaresma however opts to use the trivela, striking the ball perfectly with the outside of his boot into the top corner, the keeper scrambles forward then sideways, completely perplexed about what has just happened.
+In the 67th minute, in a similar position to his goal against Beira-Mar, Ronaldo drops the ball off to Quaresma who then uses his compatriots ‘ronaldo-chop’ to bamboozle the defender with his first touch and come inside on what should be his left foot, Quaresma however opts to use the trivela, striking the ball perfectly with the outside of his boot into the top corner, the keeper scrambles forward then to the side, all the while completely perplexed about what has just happened.

 One of his finest efforts came in his first World Cup in 2018, in the twilight of his career aged 34 he proved he still had magic his boots, or rather, magic on the outside of his right boot.
 With the game against Iran locked at 0-0 in the 45th minute, after a lovely 1-2 exchange Quaresma took a few touches before smashing home his famous right boot trivela which looped high over the keeper and ended up in the top corner.
 In his first, and probably last World Cup, Quaresma, with the whole world watching, left his mark in the way only he could.